soundise/react-components/README.md

 );
 ```

-2. If you want to use our global style with reset CSS, custom selection, and custom scrollbars, do this:
+2. If you want to use our global style with reset CSS, and custom selection, do this:

 ```jsx
 import { ThemeProvider } from 'styled-components';